mahouboy23/IB-notes/IB MANAGEMENT.md

 - **Considerations**:

     - Design an intuitive and responsive user interface that adapts to different devices.
-    - Implement accessibility features to accommodate users with disabilities.
     - Provide clear instructions and feedback to the coordinator for every action taken.

-By structuring the coordinator's functionality across these pages and considering the logic behind each feature, you can create a comprehensive and user-friendly system for managing the IB grade reporting process.